gaverin/esp32-face-detection/README.md

 - `training/`: dataset preparation, model training, evaluation, and TensorFlow Lite export
 - `inference/esp32/main/`: camera code and generated model files for the embedded app
-- `training/data/og_data_split/`: train, validation, and test folders used by the training pipeline
+- `training/data/og_data_split/`: train, validation, and test folders used by the training pipeline You need to upload your own data and use the methods from the `data.py` module to process and split your dataset

 ## Model Pipeline